The Vegetation of Virginia

 open forest at Jamestown, perhaps similar to vegetation density in 1607 (but trees are much smaller today)

-As the climate changed and the temperate forest cover developed across Virginia, the Native Americans adapted to the change.
-In the Shenandoah Valley and Dismal Swamp areas, they may have limited the forest growth on purpose by setting fires often.
+As the climate changed and as the temperate forest cover expanded across Virginia, the first people adapted to the change.
+In the Shenandoah Valley and Dismal Swamp areas, they limited the forest growth on purpose by setting fires often.
 This increased the acres of grassland, which increased the number of deer and elk.

-The prehistoric fire ecology of the Shenandoah Valley is not completely understood - but it is likely that Native Americans were well aware of the environmental impacts of natural fires.
-Native Americans used fire to create their desired habitat, by increasing the number of natural fires that reduced the brush and "opened up the woods" for hunting.
+The prehistoric fire ecology of the Shenandoah Valley is not completely understood, but it is clear that Native Americans were aware of the environmental impacts of fire.
+The first settlers set the woods and grasslands on fire to create the desired habitat.
+Increasing the number of natural fires reduced the brush and "opened up the woods" for hunting, as well as stimulated the growth of species that like the ecotone between open fields and thick forests.

-When three English ships sailed up a river they named the James in 1607, they found a substantially different Virginia from what greeted the first arrivals 15,000 years earlier.
+Three English ships sailed up a river that the colonists named the James in 1607.
+Those new settlers found a substantially different Virginia from what greeted the first arrivals 15,000-20,000 years earlier.
 The climate had changed in those millennia.
-The Europeans arrived during the worst drought in the last 400 years - but they still arrived in a wetter, warmer Virginia than the first set of discoverers.

-The vegetation of Virginia reflects the climate of the state.
-As the climate has changed over time, so has the vegetation.
-The climate got warmer and wetter after the Ice Age, and broad-leaved trees (oaks, chestnuts, hickories, maples, etc.) replaced spruce and fir.
+The vegetation of Virginia reflects the climate of the state; as the climate has changed over time, so has the vegetation.
+The climate got warmer and wetter after the Ice Age, and broad-leaved trees replaced spruce and fir.
 The Eastern Deciduous Forest became the dominant forest type in most of Virginia during a global warming period that has lasted until today.

 English colonists burned hardwood trees to extract potash, used in the production of soap